Cool Whip

-Cool Whip is an American brand of whipped topping manufactured by Kraft Heinz.
+Cool Whip is an American whipped topping brand owned by Kraft Heinz.
 It is used in North America as a topping for desserts, and in some no-bake pie recipes as a convenience food or ingredient that does not require physical whipping and can maintain its texture without melting over time.
+It is also used as a base and core ingredient in some desserts, such as Watergate Salad.

 Cool Whip is sold frozen and must be defrosted before being used.
 It has a longer shelf life than cream while frozen.
 On the other hand, it does not have the same flavor or texture as whipped cream, and costs nearly 50% more per ounce.
-It was originally marketed as being "non-dairy" despite containing the milk protein casein; it now also includes skimmed milk.
+It was originally marketed as being "non-dairy" despite containing the milk protein casein.

-Overview
+History

+Cool Whip was created in 1966 by food scientist William A. Mitchell.
+The key advantage of his invention was that the product could be distributed frozen.

-It was introduced in 1966 by the Birds Eye division of General Foods, now part of Kraft Heinz.
+The Birds Eye division of General Foods, now part of Kraft Heinz, introduced the product to market.
 Within two years of introduction, it became the largest and most profitable product in the Birds Eye line of products.
 Cool Whip is now the most consumed brand of whipped topping in the U.S.

-Cool Whip was created in 1966 by food scientist William A. Mitchell.
-The key advantage of his invention was that the product could be distributed frozen.
+Manufacture and market

 Cool Whip is manufactured in Avon, New York, for the American and Canadian markets.
 It is sold frozen in eight-ounce (226-gram) and larger plastic tubs and is refrigerated prior to serving.
 Each nine-gram serving provides 25 kcal (105 kJ) of energy, of which 1.5 grams or 15 kcal (63 kJ) are from fat.

 Varieties offered include Original, Extra Creamy, Light, Free (fat-free), and Sugar-Free (made with NutraSweet).
 In Canada, the fat-free variety is labeled as Ultra-low Fat.
 Seasonal flavors include French vanilla, chocolate, and sweet cinnamon, all introduced in 2011; strawberry and peppermint, introduced in 2016; and cheesecake, introduced in 2017.

 Cool Whip remains the most popular brand of whipped topping in the United States, with Reddi-wip (whipped cream in an aerosol can) ranking second.
 Dream Whip is another brand of whipped dessert topping, but is sold as a powder.